List of Coronation Street characters introduced in 2011: Sylvia Goodwin

 Sylvia Goodwin (also Cropper and Mitchell), played by Stephanie Cole, made her first on-screen appearance on 11 April 2011.
 Sylvia is the mother of Roy Cropper (David Neilson) and arrives on the street to visit Roy and his wife Hayley.
 She is a very outspoken and confrontational woman.
 Julie Hesmondhalgh, who plays Sylvia's daughter-in-law Hayley, admitted she was looking forward to the character's arrival.
 Further to earlier reports, Hesmondhalgh described Sylvia as "quite fierce".
-During an August 2012 interview with Digital Spy's Daniel Kilkelly, series producer Phil Collinson revealed that Cole had taken a break from the soap due to an illness.
+During an August 2012 interview with Digital Spys Daniel Kilkelly, series producer Phil Collinson revealed that Cole had taken a break from the soap due to an illness.
 He added that she would return the following year when she had made a full recovery.
 For her portrayal of Sylvia, Cole won the "Best Comedy Performance" at The British Soap Awards 2012.

 On 2 August 2013, it was confirmed that Cole had left Coronation Street and filmed her character's departure scenes.
 Sylvia left on 2 August as part of Hayley's pancreatic cancer storyline.

 Stephanie Cole portrayed Sylvia Goodwin from 2011 to 2013.

 Roy receives a letter from Sylvia informing him that his stepfather has died.
 Roy tells Hayley that he did not care for the man and is not going to attend the funeral.
 Sylvia arrives in April on the day of the funeral to ask Roy why he did not attend, even to support his mother.
 She is shocked to learn that Roy is now married.
 After Hayley discovers that Sylvia has been living in a run-down nursing home she tells Roy, who eventually offers her to live with them and also offers her a job in the café.
 Roy is not pleased with the idea of Sylvia looking after the café while he and Hayley go on holiday at first, but he later changes his mind.
 Sylvia finds Becky McDonald in the café, after she walks out on Steve.
 Sylvia goes to The Rovers Return public house to get Steve McDonald (Simon Gregson) to remove Becky from the café, but Becky refuses to forgive Steve.
 Sylvia urges Becky to return home as she is lucky to have a husband like Steve but this also fails.
 Sylvia is devastated to find out that Roy's wife, Hayley, is a transsexual and she finds it hard to deal with and decides to disown Roy and Hayley, but after Roy tells some home truths to his mother, Sylvia finally comes round, apologising to both Roy and Hayley for her behaviour.